 For details of forthcoming guided walks along The Beacons Way click here

-There are many B&B’s Hotels, Campsites and Hostels/Bunkhouses near the end points of each day’s walk.
+There are B&B’s, Hotels, Campsites and Hostels/Bunkhouses near the end points of each day’s walk.
 They are too many to list here, so we recommend you contact the local Tourist Information Centre for details of accommodation in the area.
 From east to west the TICs and other sources of accommodation information are:-

 Blaenavon World Heritage Centre